-That exchange could be a gift, a hug, a card, cookies, milk, money whatever it was.
+That exchange could be a gift, a hug, a card, cookies, milk, money... whatever it was.
 But I just didn't have any confidence around actually charging people money.
-I mean I really struggled with that.
+I really struggled with that.

-And that's something that I made lots of people out there really do struggle with the confidence of being able to charge for their gifts or their services and I was definitely one of them.
-So what I've decided to do was make a decision to take some action to change what was going on in my life because I didn't want to be one of these starving artists.
+And that's something that a lot of people out there really do struggle with - the confidence of being able to charge for their gifts or their services, and I was definitely one of them.
+So what I decided to do was make a decision to take some action to change what was going on in my life because I didn't want to be one of these starving artists.

-So I decided to change my peer group, not get rid of all my friends, but just start to associate with a different bunch of people.
-I started to associate with people who were making a real difference out in the world and also had a high level of confidence of charging what they're worth.
+So I decided to change my peer group.
+Not get rid of all my friends but just start to associate with a different bunch of people.
+I started to associate with people who were making a real difference out in the world and also had a high level of confidence in charging what they're worth.

 So I made the decision to hang around a group of people that I felt charged what they're worth.
-And I associated with them and I talked to them and I realised that just by hanging around this peer group of people that were doing similar things to what I wanted to be doing, it actually opened up the world of possibility.
+I associated with them, I talked to them, and I realised that just by hanging around this peer group of people that were doing similar things to what I wanted to be doing, it actually opened up the world of possibility.

-That world of possibility changed my level of self-confidence because I saw other people doing the thing I'd like to be doing and therefore it evoked that possibility and lo and behold I started to get a little bit more confidence around behaving differently around my energy healing clients.
-So that's the step one is to look at the peer group.
+That world of possibility changed my level of self-confidence because I saw other people doing the thing I'd like to be doing and therefore it evoked that possibility.
+And, lo and behold, I started to get a little bit more confidence around behaving differently around my energy healing clients.
+So that's the first step to learn how to build self-confidence in starting a business is to look at your peer group.

 #2.
 Work Out The Payoff